Myanmar says persecution not the cause of migrant crisis

 President Barack Obama said this week that Myanmar needed to end discrimination against the Rohingya if it was to succeed in its transition to a democracy, as Washington upped the pressure on the country to tackle what it sees as one of the root causes of a migration that the region has struggled to cope with.

-Myanmar does not recognize its 1.1 million Rohingya as citizens, rendering them effectively stateless.
+Myanmar does not recognise its 1.1 million Rohingya as citizens, rendering them effectively stateless.
 Almost 140,000 were displaced in deadly clashes with Buddhists in the country's western Rakhine state in 2012.

 It had been portrayed that discrimination and persecution were causing people to leave Rakhine State, Myanmar's Minister of Foreign Affairs Wunna Maung Lwin told diplomats and international agencies in Yangon, but that was "not true".